Drone Laws in Arizona (2022)

 Take a Drone Flight Training Class in Arizona

 UAV Coach offers in-person training in select cities in Arizona.
 The 2-hour, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
 During the class, you’ll also get a chance to ask your questions about regulations, software, flight operations management, checklists and more.

 Looking to get in more practice flying your drone?
-In addition to taking a drone flight training class with one of our trained instructors, you can also scout out safe and legal places to fly on your own using our guide to the Best Places to Fly a Drone in Phoenix.
+You can also scout out safe and legal places to fly using our guide to the Best Places to Fly a Drone in Phoenix.

 Want to get a feel for the kind of footage you could get flying a drone in Arizona?
 Here you go: